Anietz/ffmpeg-image-extractor/README.md

 # ffmpeg Image Extractor

-This service helps to extract an image from a video file by using ffmpeg library.
+This service helps to extract an image from a video file by utilizing the ffmpeg library.

 ## Running on docker